 The City is committed to creating, preserving, and encouraging the development of affordable housing units in Raleigh.
 Beginning in 2016, the City established an aspirational goal to create 570 affordable housing units a year for 10-years, with a grand total of 5,700 housing units by 2026.

-So far, the City has completed about one-third of the 10-year goal.
+So far, the City has completed about half of the 10-year goal.

 The City’s efforts primarily serve low- and moderate-income (LMI) individuals and families.
 The LMI income limits are set each year by the U.S. Department of Housing and Urban Development.

 The affordable housing goal counts housing units that have been created and/or preserved through the following four activities:

 - New single-family houses and town-homes constructed for affordable home buyers

 - Affordable rental apartments that are newly constructed or preserved

 - Homebuyers receiving financial assistance through the Raleigh homebuyer assistance program

 - Owner-occupied homes repaired through the Homeowner Rehab and Limited Repair Programs

 The Affordable Housing Bond is an investment to support and enrich the lives of residents with household incomes that are 30%, 50%, 60%, and 80% of AMI.
 The bond, totaling $80 million, will be spent in stages over the next five years.
 To learn more, please visit the links below: